top of page

 notice:

 At Mid-Am Racing Series, we are committed to providing our participants with the most accurate and up-to-date information necessary for a successful race.
-We encourage every racer to always download the latest version of our rulebook to stay informed, as the version number appears at the bottom of every page.
-We occasionally clarify rules or make necessary updates for safety, ensuring that you are racing under the best conditions possible.
-At Mid-Am we believe in transparency, so we maintain a revision notice page within the rulebook so every participant can stay up-to-date with the latest changes and updates.
+We encourage every racer always to download the latest version of our rulebook to stay informed, as the version number appears at the bottom of every page.

 K.I.S.S.
 Principle?